eefricker/eefricker/README.md

 I am a Mathematics PhD based in Chicago.
 I am currently looking for Quantatative Researcher roles, and I am keeping a portfolio of projects towards that goal here.

-Not super related to finance, but as a personal project/an intial commit, I have a three-part project reconstructing the AlphaZero reinforcement learning algorithm from the ground up.
-It demonstrates a full-stack progression from mathematical fundamentals to distributed, production-scale systems engineering.
+For an initial commit, I have a reinforcement learning project for Chess.
+It is broken into three pieces, recreating an AlphaZero reinforcement learning algorithm from the ground up.
+The three parts demonstrate various levels of the trade off between bespoke code and the utilization of existing packages.

 **AlphaZero Project**